tobydriscoll/udmath305/src/first_system/matrix_exp.md

 which is equivalent to the general solution we saw before for this problem, $e^{-t\omega_0}(c_1+c_2t)$.
 ::::

+## Propagators

 Obviously the formulas lead to some intense algebra for particular examples, even in the $2\times 2$ case.
-A computer can handle it, but the elementwise expressions get hopelessly long in all but special cases.
-The formulas we are deriving tend to be far more useful as the foundation for deeper investigations of the general case.
+A computer can handle it, but the elementwise expressions get tediously long in all but special cases.

+The theoretical implications are more significant.